Clarendon offers a competitive scholarship package for part-time students undertaking a range of courses.

 Graduate application deadline

 By applying for graduate study you will automatically be considered for a Clarendon Scholarship.
 You do not need to submit any additional documents and there are no separate scholarship application forms for Clarendon.
-You must apply by the relevant January deadline for your course in order to be considered.
+In order to be considered you must apply by the December or January deadline for your course, whichever is relevant.
 Deadline information is available on the course pages.